 April is big bass month on Lake Fork!
 Last month was awesome but I look for this month to be even better.
-With the weather continuing to warm as spring blooms come in to full swing the big bass are on the move to the shallows to continue their next round of annual spawning activity.
-If you are in pursuit of the big bass of your dreams, now is the time to head come to Lake Fork!
+With the weather continuing to warm as spring blooms come into full swing the big bass are on the move to the shallows to continue their next round of annual spawning activity.
+If you are in pursuit of the big bass of your dreams, now is the time to head to to Lake Fork!

 The lake is in great shape and currently just over 2 feet low.
 With less than average spring rainfall totals so far this year the lake is down quite just a bit.
 There is a lot of great vegetation starting to emerge in parts of the lake and it will only get better if we get some more water in the lake with some spring rains.
 Water clarity in areas is stained to 3 ft visibility on the south end of the lake.
 Water temperatures are ranging from 65-70 degrees in most areas of the lake.
 You can find the cooler temps down south and after the fronts come through and also find warmer temps on the north end of the lake and in the afternoons when the sun is warmest.
 These are perfect conditions for spring fishing as long as the weather is consistent.
 The more that it stays constant instead of up and down the better the bass will bite.